FernandaCastro/spring-challenges-catering/README.md

-06-patch_with_SpringREST         | Update a Catering Job in the database 07-exceptionHandler              | Global Exception handling with @ControllerAdvice and @ExceptionHandler 08-provide_images_with_WebClient | Provide images for Client requests using WebClient
+06-patch_with_SpringREST         | Update a Catering Job in the database 07-exceptionHandler              | Global Exception handling with @ControllerAdvice and @ExceptionHandler 08-provide_images_with_WebClient | Provide images for Client requests using WebClient 09-Improved_logging_using_AOP    | Log requests and responses using SpringAOP